Utah Legislature 2026: Why I Reject the "Start at No" Philosophy

 Every bill at the Utah State Capitol was written by a real person.
 A fellow legislator who went back to their district, heard from their neighbors, identified a problem, and tried to do something about it.
 My job when I see that bill isn’t to walk in the door already looking for reasons to say no. My job is to engage seriously, ask hard questions, help make it better if I can, and then decide.

-Starting at "no" doesn't make you more conservative.
-It just makes you less useful.
+Starting at “no” doesn’t make you more conservative.
+It makes you less useful.

 Not Every Bill Should Pass.
-And That's Fine.
+And That’s Fine

 When a bill fails, there are usually very real reasons why.
 Budget concerns, unresolved policy questions, timing, or it simply needs more work.
 That’s not a failure of the system.
 That’s the Utah legislative process working exactly as it should.

-Who I'm Actually Accountable To
+Who I’m Accountable To

-When someone in a party leadership position suggests that Utah legislators who work constructively to pass good bills are doing something wrong, I think they're misunderstanding what this job is, and honestly, I think they're misunderstanding their own role too.
-Party chairs don't write legislation, sit in committee at 8 in the morning or late into the night, cast votes on the Utah House floor, or answer to the people of District 52.
-I do, and I welcome that accountability completely.
-Judge me on whether I'm working hard, engaging honestly, and representing this district faithfully.
-That's the right standard.
-But the standard is not whether I've made it the hardest to say yes.
+When someone in a party leadership position suggests that Utah legislators who work constructively to pass good bills are doing something wrong, they’re misunderstanding what this job is, and they’re misunderstanding their own role too.
+Party chairs don’t write legislation, sit in committee at 8 in the morning or late into the night, cast votes on the Utah House floor, or answer to the people of District 52.
+I do.
+I welcome that accountability completely.

 Thanks for reading.
-And thanks for trusting me to be your voice at the Utah State Capitol.
+And thanks for trusting me to be your voice at the Utah State Capitol. -- Cory

 Representative Cory Maloy | Utah House District 52 | Utah State Legislature